MicrosoftDocs/fabric-docs/docs/data-factory/copy-performance-sql-databases.md

 | Read Uncommitted  | 00:13:46       | 89,280         | 81           | 76             |
 | Read Committed    | 00:25:34       | 97,560         | 81           | 76             |

-The **Isolation level** you choose for your database source queries would be more of a requirement rather than optimization path, however it is important to understand the differences in performance and Capacity Units consumption between each option.
+The **Isolation level** you choose for your database source queries would be more of a requirement rather than optimization path, however it's important to understand the differences in performance and Capacity Units consumption between each option.

-For more information on **Isolation level** refer to [IsolationLevel Enum](/dotnet/api/system.data.isolationlevel).
+For more information on Isolation level,** refer to [IsolationLevel Enum](/dotnet/api/system.data.isolationlevel).

 ### ITO and capacity consumption

 Similar to **Degree of parallel copies**, **Intelligent throughput optimization** (ITO) is another maximum value that can be set.
-If you are optimizing for cost, ITO is a great setting to consider adjusting to meet your desired outcome.
+If you're optimizing for cost, ITO is a great setting to consider adjusting to meet your desired outcome.

 ITO Ranges: